 Ask yourself "What can you bring to them?"
 Imagine you are in their role, you have a certain dollar sum to expend, and you are screening all of the possible individuals, organizations, etc. that come looking for financial support.

 They are a sponsor of the Summer Music Classes.
 Who is also headquartered in Darmstadt who is not a sponsor?

 Look at the major contemporary music concerts and festivals around the world.
 All have sponsors.
 Ask yourself, why do they sponsor contemporary new music?

-As you look at the image at the beginning of this article you are looking at an ad which will run in the Donaeuschingen Music Days Program this October.
+As you look at the image at the beginning of this article you are looking at an ad which ran in the Donaeuschingen Music Days Program.
 It's one of two placed by Laboratorie New Music in the program.

 Guess who paid for those ads?